open-eid/libcdoc/doc/usage.md

 Most methods return `result_t` status value.
 It can be one of the following:

+- OK (= 0) - indicates success
 - positive value - for read and write methods indicates success and the number of bytes read/written
-- OK (= 0) - indicates success
-- END_OF_STREAM (= -1) - indicates the end of file list in multi-file source
+- END_OF_STREAM (= 1) - for `nextFile` methods indicates the end of file list in multi-file source
 - any error value (< -1) - failure

-The END_OF_STREAM can only be returned from `nextFile` methods.
-For all other methods any negative value indicates always an error.

 ## Encryption